 Keep you abdominals engaged and your shoulders stabilized while make 5 big circles with your arms.
-Try to brush the floor with your hands but don't force a big rotation.
+Try to brush the floor with your hands but don't force a big rotation if you're too stiff.
 Work within a comfortable range of motion.
 Repeat in the opposite direction.